 - New campus allows National University to better serve its student population in the area

-- Areas of study at the campus include: business and management; education; engineering, technology, and media; health and human services; and liberal arts and sciences
+- Areas of study at the campus include: education; health and human services; and liberal arts and sciences

 - Amenities at the campus include state-of-the-art classrooms, science and computer labs, and student lounges

-Rancho Cordova, Calif. – National University, the second-largest private, nonprofit institution of higher education in California and the 12th-largest in the nation, has moved into a new cutting-edge campus in Rancho Cordova located at 10901 Gold Center Drive, Rancho Cordova, California, 95670, the university announced today.
+Woodland Hills, Calif. – National University, the second-largest private, nonprofit institution of higher education in California and the 12th-largest in the nation, has opened a new cutting edge campus in Woodland Hills located at 6300 Canoga Blvd, Woodland Hills, California, 91367, the university announced today.

-The new campus allows National University to better serve its student population in the area, giving greater support for both its onsite and online students.
+The new campus allows National University to better serve its student population in the area, allowing greater support for both its onsite and online students.

 The campus includes state-of-art classrooms, science and dry labs, computer labs, student lounges, conference rooms, and faculty and administrative offices.
-The total facility is 20,961 square feet, including the following areas that are dedicated for student service: eight classrooms, two computer classrooms, a dry lab, a science lab, and a computer lab.
+The total facility is 16,442 square feet, including the following areas that are dedicated to student service: eight classrooms, two computer classrooms, a dry lab, a science lab, and a computer lab.

-Areas of study offered at National University's Rancho Cordova campus include: business and management; education; engineering, technology, and media; health and human services; and liberal arts and sciences.
+Areas of study offered at National University’s Woodland Hills campus include: education; health and human services; and liberal arts and sciences.
 In addition to its on-campus programs, National University also offers more than 70 degree programs online.

-National University has had a long-standing presence in the region at its campus in Sacramento.
-The new campus in Rancho Cordova allows the University to better serve its students in the region, both onsite and online.
+Previously, National University had a campus in nearby Sherman Oaks.
+The new campus in Woodland Hills allows the University to continue to better serve its students in the region, both onsite and online.